Making a Collection Count: Collection Management Basics

 Questions?
 Email the CE Team

-• Each part of the collection life cycle contributes to collection quality: selection, acquisitions, cataloging, processing, use, shelving, repair, and weeding
+• Understand how each part of the collection life cycle contributes to collection quality: selection, acquisitions, cataloging, processing, use, shelving, repair, and weeding

-• To identify and utilize data to make collection decisions
+• Identify and utilize data to make collection decisions

-• The practicalities of physical space, from shelving and signage to classification systems and displays
+• Understand the practicalities of physical space, from shelving and signage to classification systems and displays

-• To formulate a collection budget that efficiently allocates funds across formats and subject areas.
+• Formulate a collection budget that efficiently allocates funds across formats and subject areas.

-• The future of library collections: Libraries of Things seed libraries, and other collection trends
+• Reflect on the future of library collections: Libraries of Things seed libraries, and other collection trends

 Instructors